guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

-This project transforms an ESP32 board into an IR remote to Bluetooth translator for XGIMI Titan Noir projectors.
 Titan Noir projectors lack IR control capability and only accept bluetooth signals.
-This translator works around that limitation by translating infrared signals into bluetooth commands the projector accepts.
-Typically, users add one of these devices definitions to a universal remote and control their Titan Noir by sending IR codes specified to be translated.
-This effectively adds IR capability to the otherwise bluetooth bound Titan Noir.
+This translator works around that limitation by translating infrared signals into bluetooth commands the projector accepts This project turns an ESP32 board into an IR to Bluetooth translator.
+Typical use is to add a Titan Xgimi Noir to a universal IR remote.
+This translator lets the IR remote control the bluetooth only projector.

-Note: This fork concentrates on direct IR translation to Xgimi Titan Noir bluetooth.
-Home Assistant usage is not documented here.
-However, _Home Assistant_ integration capability has been preserved and can also be used..
-See mrmachine's original github for _Home Assistant_ related information.

-This translator requires the special wake token transmitted by your original Xgimi remote.
-The translator ESP32 board can itself sniff the token from your original remote.

-You can additionally do a tedious, manual capture and process the hexadecimal token into a secrets.yaml file, but it is much easier to skip that process and let the translator ESP32 sniff and capture the wake token.

 ## Requirements